jforge/cbm_b2b-serverless-image-resize/README.md

 # Description

-This project is used as a Lambda function to resizes existing images in Amazon S3.
+This project is used as a Lambda function to resize existing images in Amazon S3.
-When a targeted image size is not found in S3, a redirection rules calls the Amazon API Gateway which integrated with this Lambda to create the requested size.
+When a targeted image resolution is not found in S3, a redirection rule on the S3 calls the Amazon API Gateway which calls  this Lambda to resize the image.
 The next request for the resized image will be served from S3 directly.

 More info : TODO : Neo link